patrickkdev/go-iqoption-api/README.md

 ## Status

 The current state is uncertain, as it has been a while since this was last used in production.
 It should still work for the most part, and there likely aren’t too many changes required.
-Expect occasional breakage when Quadcore updates their protocols.

 ## Supported Brokers